kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 ##### Integration tests

 We will add the following integration tests to the Job controller `https://github.com/kubernetes/kubernetes/blob/v1.35.0/test/integration/job/job_test.go`:
-- Gang and Basic Scheduling Lifecycle Test (create, update, delete Job, verify `Workload` and `PodGroup` creation, verify pods have `workloadRef`, verify Job deletion cascades to `Workload` and `PodGroup` deletion)
+- Gang and Basic Scheduling Lifecycle Test (create, update, delete Job, verify `Workload` and `PodGroup` creation, verify pods have `schedulingGroup`, verify Job deletion cascades to `Workload` and `PodGroup` deletion)
 - Failure Recovery Test (create Job with `Workload` API unavailable, verify Job controller retries, verify `Workload` is eventually created)
 - Feature gate disable/enable (Jobs work without `Workload`/`PodGroup` creation (Jobs with ownerReferences managed by higher-level controllers do not create `Workload`/`PodGroup`))
 - Jobs created by CronJob get one `Workload` and one `PodGroup` per Job:
-  - CronJob does not set `workloadRef` on the pod template
+  - CronJob does not set `schedulingGroup` on the pod template
   - Verify `Workload`/`PodGroup` creation and GC when the CronJob-created Job completes or is deleted
 - When a Job is suspended, pods are deleted but `Workload` and `PodGroup` remain.
-For alpha, check that on resume, the same `Workload`/`PodGroup` are used and pods are recreated with correct `workloadRef`
+For alpha, check that on resume, the same `Workload`/`PodGroup` are used and pods are recreated with correct `schedulingGroup`
 - For a Job using gang scheduling, verify that parallelism change is rejected
 - Verify controller-created `Workload`/`PodGroup` has the correct owner references